Skip to main content

 There is no one way to allocate costs and allocation methods will vary across states.
 There are two scenarios in which states may need to allocate costs between the benefits to the HAVA grant and other state office activities; (1) when purchasing equipment or claiming costs such as salaries under the grant during the grant period and, (2) when you purchase equipment you will use after the grant ends.
 Allocation is done at the point of purchase.
 EAC can help you make the determination during the grant to allocate the funds appropriately when you purchase the items.
 As examples, if you buy equipment solely in response to the pandemic and use it during the 2020 election, you can allocate the total cost to the CARES grant because it is a reasonable and necessary cost to respond to the pandemic.
 If you buy laptops for your staff and they will perform duties outside of the grant during the grant period, you need to allocate the costs appropriately.
 Grantees typically allocate percentages of time spent on grant and non-grant activities.

-Interest earned on state matching funds should be included in Line 10(i) in the Recipient Share section.
-Line 10(i) will include the initial required match, interest earned on the recipient share and net program income earned.
-(Program income will not be reported on lines 10(l – o) because EAC uses that Program Income section to track interest earned on the federal funds).
-It is likely that only a state’s 251 state match earns interest because that match must be deposited in the Election Fund with the federal funds.
-Under Section 101, any required state match does not have to be cash deposited in the interest-bearing Election Fund.
+Interest earned on state matching funds should be included in Line 12a in the State Interest Earned section.
+State Interest Expended will be reported on line 12b.
+It is likely that only a state’s 251 and Election Security grants have state match which earns interest as that match must be deposited in the Election Fund with the federal funds.
+This scenario would apply to those states that use cash as a way to meet their match requirements.
+Under Section 101 Election Improvement, any state match cash provided does not have to be deposited in the interest-bearing Election Fund.

 Interest earned on the federal share is reported in the Federal Interest section of the FFR on lines 10. p - r.
 We must track interest generated on federal funds separately, so we have dedicated the following lines: